 To develop your own summary download the template here

 Optimal Cancer Care Pathways aim to improve patient outcomes by facilitating consistent, safe, high quality and evidence-based care.
 They can be used by health services and professionals as a tool to identify gaps in current cancer services and inform quality improvement initiatives across all aspects of the care pathway

-Work is underway on two new OCP projects in the areas of Pancreatic and Head and Neck Cancers.
-The following activities have been a key focus of the pancreatic and head and neck projects this year:
+Work is now completed in the areas of Pancreatic and Head and Neck Cancers.
+The following activities have been a key achievements of the pancreatic and head and neck projects this year:

 Working with health services to increase awareness of and utilisation of supportive care resources and screening

-Exploring opportunities to establish a peer-led support group for patients and carers affected by health and neck; further details can be found here
+Establishing a peer-led support group for patients and carers affected by health and neck; further details can be found here

 Metro-Regional Engagement Project